risingwavelabs/risingwave-docs/docs/sql/functions-operators/sql-function-string.md

 ### `regexp_match`

 Returns a string array of captured substring(s) resulting from the first match of a POSIX regular expression pattern to a string.
 If there is no match, the result is NULL.
+Back reference, positive, negative lookahead, and positive, negative lookbehind are supported.
 Optional flags include `i`, which stands for case-insensitive matching, and `c`, which represents case-sensitive matching.

 ```bash title=Syntax
 regexp_match( input_string, pattern [, optional_flag ] ) → matched_string[]